ethancsmith/math263-notes/Python/05-nde-multistep_methods.md

 ## Example.

-We now use the IVP
+We now conduct an empirical comparison of AB2 with Heun's modified Euler method (MEM) using the IVP We now use the IVP
 \begin{align*}
 y'&=y-x^2+1,\\
 y(0)&=1/2
 \end{align*}
-as a test case for an empirical comparison of the multistep method AB2 with Heun's modified (single-step) Euler method.
-Note that both methods have the same order of accuracy, namely, order $2$.
+as a test case.
+First we use both methods to solve the problem over the interval $[0,2]$ in $n=10$ steps.
+We then present the global truncation errors at each step in a table.

 ```{code-cell} ipython3
 import math263